Los Angeles Chargers vs. Pittsburgh Steelers NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Steelers stats and trends

-- In Pittsburgh's nine games this season, it has three wins against the spread.

-- This year, the Steelers have two ATS wins in three games as an underdog of 5.5 points or more.
+- This year, the Steelers have one ATS win in two games as an underdog of 6 points or more.

-- Pittsburgh's games this year have hit the over in 33.3% of its opportunities (three times in nine games with a set point total).
+- Pittsburgh's games this year have gone over the total in three out of nine opportunities (33.3%).

-- Pittsburgh is 1-1 against the spread and 2-0 overall in games when it records more than 25.3 points.
+- Pittsburgh is 1-1 against the spread and 2-0 overall when the team records more than 25.3 points.

 Home and road insights

+- This year, in five home games, Los Angeles has hit the over twice.

-- Los Angeles has two wins against the spread, and is 2-3 overall, at home this season.
+- Away from home, Pittsburgh has two wins against the spread and is 2-1 overall.

-- Los Angeles has gone over the total twice in five home games this season.

 Powered by Data Skrive.